-Indeed, there are many different types of UVARs in place, as well as increasingly combined schemes – for example LTZ with LEZ.
-In some cases, the excercise of creating an UVAR strategy can even require more original thought, with a need to combine building blocks in a new, unseen way just to create a more fitting solution for a specific city case.
+Indeed, there are many different types of UVARs in place, as well as increasingly combined schemes – for example, LTZ with LEZ.
+In some cases, the exercise of creating an UVAR strategy can even require more original thought, with a need to combine building blocks in a new, unseen way just to create a more fitting solution for a specific city case.

 The beauty of this system is that the options become clearer and the combinations are many – and so are the achieved solutions.